WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 #### What is JSON and how do we use it?

+*JSON is short for JavaScript Object Notation, and is a way to store information in an organized, easy-to-access manner.
+In a nutshell, it gives us a human-readable collection of data that we can access in a really logical manner.*

+*A common use of JSON is to read data from a web server, and display the data in a web page.*

 ## Software engineering

 ### Version control

 #### What type of branching strategy would you use?

+*I would ude Github Flow as follows:*

+- *Code in master is deployable at all times.*
+- *When you want to start working on a new task, create a new branch off of master and give it a descriptive name.*
+- *Commit to that branch locally and regularly send your work to the same-named branch on the server.*
+- *Open a pull request when you feel your changes are ready to be merged (or even if you aren’t so sure, but would like some feedback).*
+- *After the new feature is revised and approved, you can merge it into master.*
+- *Once your changes are merged and pushed to the master, you can and should deploy immediately.*

 #### What would you do if you find a bug on the production code (master branch)?

+* I would open a new branch, search and fix the bug, after merge it back to master.*

 #### How can you move changes from one branch to another in GIT?

+*Create a new branch pointing to the current commit using git branch branchname (or git checkout -b branchname)* the
 #### How does a VCS help with code reviews?

+ - *Modern version control systems are designed to help address problems that teams face when collaborating.*

 #### What is your favorite git command?
 Why?

+*Git status, because I can see the current status and this is one of the simpliest git command.*

 #### What does remote/local mean in Git?

+- *Remote:*

+  *A remote in Git is a common repository that all team members use to exchange their changes.
+In most cases, such a remote repository is stored on a code hosting   service like GitHub or on an internal server.
+The repository is online.*

+- *Local:*

+  *Git local repository is the one on which we will make local changes, typically this local repository is on our computer.
+In this case the repo is online.*

 ### DevOps